cmdoret/chalcid_comparative_analysis/README.md

 ## Introduction

-Comparative analysis of ecological variables between sex and asex species of Chaldidoidea.
+Comparative analysis of ecological variables between sexual and asexual (parthenogenetic) species of Chaldidoidea.

-The code hosted in this repository was part of a project performed in 2016 in the Schwander Group under at the University of Lausanne.
-It is distibuted under the MIT license and you are free to use it as specified, as long as you cite the original publication: Van der Kooi, C. Matthey-Doret, C. and Schwander, T. Evolution and comparative ecology of parthenogenesis. _Evolution letters_, (under review)
+The code hosted in this repository was part of a project performed in 2016 in the Schwander Group at the University of Lausanne.
+It is distibuted under the MIT license and you are free to use it as specified, as long as you cite the original publication: Van der Kooi, C. Matthey-Doret, C. and Schwander, T. Evolution and comparative ecology of parthenogenesis in haplodiploid arthropods. _Evolution letters_, (under review)

-If you plan to use the web scraper on the [Natural History Museum Universal Chalcidoidea Database](http://www.nhm.ac.uk/our-science/data/chalcidoids/), you will need a written authorization from the NHM first.
+If you plan to use the web scraper on the [Natural History Museum Universal Chalcidoidea Database](http://www.nhm.ac.uk/our-science/data/chalcidoids/), please contact the database manager at the NHM for authorization first.

-Chalcidoidea is a large superfamily of parasitoid wasps containing both sexual and asexual species.
-This project aims to gather informations on different ecological variables in closely related species to gain more insight into the characteristics frequently associated with asexuality.
+The Hymenoptera superfamily Chalcidoidea is a large superfamily of parasitoid and phytophagous wasps containing both sexual and asexual species.
+This project aims to gather information on different ecological variables in closely related species to gain more insight into the characteristics associated with asexuality.

 Variables studied are:
   * Number of countries